artineering-io/flair-docs/flair/getting-started/globals.md

 	<figcaption>The globals node showing all the watercolor style attributes.</figcaption>
 </figure>

+---

 ## Engine
 Engine attributes remain the same across styles and contain attributes directly related to the Flair engine.
-These attributes can change the fidelity and performance of the stylization.
+These attributes can change the behavior, fidelity and performance of the stylization or toggle optional features.

+### World Scale
+Defines how many _Maya_ units is considered one "meter" in the virtual world.
+Since most projects work with assets at different scales, setting up the _World Scale_ right will help the style behave correctly.

+Example: if your character is supposed to be one meter high in his world, but is actually 5 units high in _Maya_, the _World Scale_ attribute should be set to 5.
+{: .info}

 ### Style
 Defines the style that Flair is currently running in.